abdullah-erturk/Windows-Update-Pause-Resume/README.md

 INSTALLATION AND USE

-Download the Windows_Update_Pause_TR.vbs file in this repository.
+Download the Windows_Update_Pause_ENG.vbs file in this repository.

 Run the script by double-clicking on the file.